 Dental implants have revolutionised how we replace missing teeth since they were first developed almost 30 years ago.
 At StoneRocks Dental Implant Clinic, an implant can be used to replace anything from a single tooth to an entire set of teeth and can be used to support crowns, bridges or dentures and their impact are often life changing for people.

 At StoneRocks Dental Implant Clinic in Hawkhurst, Nr Cranbrook, Kent we are proud to have several Dental Surgeons with vast experience in implants Antonio De Vivo is a dental surgeon who has placed over 2000 implants and holds Diplomas in both Implantology and Restorative Dentistry.
-Keith Peirce has been involved in implant work for over 20 years and places over 200 implants per year.
 Russell and Ian have both restored many hundreds of implants for over 10 years and both have completed extensive post graduate training in this field.

 In its simplest form an implant retained crown consists of three components- the implant (a titanium screw that is embedded in the jaw bone), the abutment ( a central threaded “post” that attaches to the implant) and the crown ( a porcelain fused to metal crown that is either screwed or cemented in place, depending on requirements).
 (See diagrams below).